 You can see the rules for all the shipping carriers that you have added for your vendors.
-Click on the Edit button to modify the shipping rates automation rule for your vendors’ shipping address.
+Click on the Edit button to modify the shipping rates automation rule for your vendors’ shipping addresses.

 Click on Add Condition and select Vendors.
 Set the vendor’s name for which you want to set this carrier, as shown below.